 Step 2.
 Configuration

-One of the best thing about this extension is that it works out of the box without needing any single configuration from users ends.
-Install, activate and boom, done.
-It works and does exactly what it says, without any design issues and without messing up your websites header area.
+One of the best things about this extension is that it works out of the box without needing any single configuration from users ends.
+Install, activate, and boom, done.
+It works and does exactly what it says, without any design issues and without messing up your website’s header area.

 1. Google Custom Search integration support.

 One of its greatest functionality is its ability to integrate Google custom search to your website without actually touching a single line of code of your theme.
 All you have to do is to grab the Google CSE search form code and put it in the appropriate box, as shown in the image below.

 2. Ability to toggle the visibility based on the post type.

 You can choose on which post type ( page, post, attachment, or just any custom post form ) you want to show the search bar in the menu area.
 Since I don’t have any custom post type active in my theme, I am only getting three options, Page, Post, and Attachment.

 3. Toggle visibility of search form in different navigation areas.

 If your theme has more than one navigation display location, then this plugin will list all of them and will allow you to choose the place where you want to show the search bar.
 This is quite an important feature as let’s say, I don’t want to show any search feature in my header, but instead, I want it to appear in my footer navigation.
 In such cases, this feature will really come in handy.